 A parent might reach for this book when their mature teen, fascinated by history, is ready for a story that grapples with the intense moral complexities of war.
 "Devil Darling Spy" is a high-stakes thriller set during WWII, following a Jewish girl spying from within an elite Nazi finishing school.
 It delves deeply into themes of identity, courage, resilience, and the psychological cost of deception.
 Appropriate for older teens (14+), this book is a compelling choice because it features an intelligent, capable female protagonist and doesn't shy away from the dark realities of its historical setting, sparking important conversations about justice and survival.

-The book deals directly and unflinchingly with the historical realities of Nazi Germany, including antisemitism, eugenics, and the ideology of the Holocaust.
+The book depicts the historical realities of Nazi Germany, including the persecution of Jewish people and others targeted by the regime's antisemitic and eugenic ideologies.
+Be prepared for discussions about prejudice, discrimination, and the Holocaust.
 Violence is a key component of the spy thriller genre and is portrayed directly, including scenes of combat, interrogation, and death.
 The approach is secular and grounded in historical context.
 The resolution is tense and realistic for a wartime setting; survival is a victory, but the trauma and the larger conflict remain, offering a hopeful but not simplistic ending for the protagonist.

 A mature teen (15+) with a strong interest in historical fiction, particularly WWII.
 This reader enjoys fast-paced spy thrillers but also appreciates deep character studies and is not afraid of dark themes or moral complexity.
 They have likely read and enjoyed books like "Code Name Verity" or "The Book Thief" and are ready for a story with more intense action.